MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 - Download and save you favorite Novels from wuxiaworld.com into a .epub file
 - Automatically adds some metadata like author, title and series names

+### New Features

+- Should I add external Library's to add new features.
+Vote [here](http://www.strawpoll.me/13725638 "Strawpool Link")

 ### Prerequisites

 As mentioned before this script was written for Python version 3.6.1.
 It may work with other versions too but none are tested.